percona/pmm-doc/docs/details/develop-checks/checks-v2.md

 ## Checks script

-The check script assumes that there is a function with a fixed name, that accepts a _list_ of _docs_ containing returned rows for SQL databases and documents for MongoDB.
+The check script assumes that there is a function with **check_context**, that accepts a _list_ where each item represets result of a single query specified in check.
+Each result itself is a _list_ of _docs_ containing returned rows for SQL databases and documents for MongoDB.
 It returns zero, one, or several check results that are then converted to alerts.

-PMM 2.12.0 and earlier function name is **check**, while newer versions use name **check_context**.
-Both have the same meaning.

-### Function signature

-The function signature should be **check_context** (docs, context), where **docs** is lists of docs (one doc represents one row for SQL DBMS and one document for MongoDB).

 ## Check severity levels
 PMM can display failed checks as **Critical**, **Major** or **Trivial**.
 These three severity levels correspond to the following severity types in the check source: